Perry Baker

-Perry Baker (born June 29, 1986) is an American rugby sevens player for the United States national rugby sevens team.
-With over 250 tries, Baker currently ranks first among Americans and third among all players in career tries scored in the World Series.
+Perry Baker (born June 29, 1986) is an American former rugby union player who played for the United States national rugby sevens team.
+He is a two-time World Rugby Sevens Player of the Year.
+At the time of his retirement, with 293 tries Baker ranked first among Americans and second among all international players in tries scored.
+He also ranked 7th on the all-time point-scoring list with 1,467.

-Baker has established himself as one of the best rugby sevens players in the world.
-In the 2015–16 World Series, Baker ranked second with 48 tries scored and was one of seven players named to the World Series Dream Team.
-In the 2016–17 World Series, Baker ranked first with 57 tries scored, was again named to the World Series Dream Team, and won the 2017 and 2018 World Rugby Sevens Player of the Year award.

 American football

 Baker played college football for NCAA Division II Fairmont State University in West Virginia.
 He graduated from Fairmont State in 2010 with a degree in Criminal Justice.

 Baker was signed by the Philadelphia Eagles of the National Football League (NFL) in July 2011, but he suffered a knee injury that cut short his NFL career.

 Baker played two seasons for the Pittsburgh Power of the Arena Football League from 2012 to 2013.

 Rugby career

 Early career

 Baker was introduced to rugby by one of Baker's former high school football coaches in 2006.
 Baker played with the Daytona Beach Coconuts in 2012, leading them to a ninth-place finish at the club sevens national tournament.

 Baker took up rugby full-time in 2013 and joined the Tiger Rugby Academy in Columbus, Ohio, working under coach Paul Holmes.